-The plant is said to grow around 18″ high, with each pod producing between six to eight peas at a time, making this a perfect variety for small spaces, pots and containers.
+The plant grows around 18 inches high with each pod producing between six to eight peas at a time.

-Another bonus point about this variety of pea is that Kelvedon Wonder is said to be resistant to mildew and pea wilt – but I will need to watch out for those pesky pea moths, who are probably the culprits to the issues I’ve faced in the past.
+I will need to watch out for pea moths, who are probably the culprits to the issues I’ve faced in the past.